 Get info about a location.
 Tap a pin to display its banner, then tap >.
-Info might include Yelp reviews and photos, a phone number (tap to call it), a webpage link, directions, and more.
-To share the location, add the location to your Favorites, or use another app you install, tap \triangle .
+Info might include Yelp reviews and photos, a webpage link, directions, and more.

+To share the location, add the location to your Favorites, or use another app you install, tap 🖄.